 We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility.
 We elected to use the fair value option for our Credit Facility to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
-Due to that election and in accordance with GAAP, we incurred expenses of zero and \$0.7 million, respectively, relating to amendment fees on the Credit Facility during the three and nine months ended June 30, 2014.
-For the same periods in the prior year, we incurred expenses of zero and \$0.5 million, respectively.
+Due to that election and in accordance with GAAP, we incurred expenses of zero and \$0.7 million, respectively, relating to amendment fees on the Credit Facility during the three months ended December 31, 2014 and 2013.
 ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value.
 ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statement of Assets and Liabilities and changes in fair value of the Credit Facility are reported in our Consolidated Statement of Operations.
 We elected not to apply ASC 825-10 to any other financial assets or liabilities.
-For each of the three and nine months ended June 30, 2014, our Credit Facility had a net change in unrealized appreciation of zero and \$0.4 million, respectively.
-As of June 30, 2014 and September 30, 2013, the Credit Facility had unrealized appreciation of zero.
-We use a nationally recognized independent valuation service to measure the fair value of the Credit Facility in a manner consistent with the valuation process that the board of directors uses to value our investments.
+For the three months ended December 31, 2014 and 2013, we had a net change in unrealized appreciation of less than \$0.1 million and zero, respectively.
+As of December 31, 2014 and September 30, 2014, the net unrealized appreciation on our Credit Facility totaled \$0.5 million and \$0.5 million, respectively.
+We use a nationally recognized independent valuation service to measure the fair value of our Credit Facility in a manner consistent with the valuation process that the board of directors uses to value our investments.